 "Showcase" , and the tradition continued for a couple of years more

 as shown in Fig.7 and Fig.8 below.

-Now our website allows us to reach out to a greater
+Now, for the most part, it is our website that allows us to reach out to a greater audience and attract members.

 and Acknowledgements Research: